-Neil said,” The aim of the Cornwallis East Kent Freemasons’ Charity is to invest in a brighter future.
-It does this by helping the vulnerable and disadvantaged in our local communities by providing funding opportunities.
+Investing in a brighter future.
+We do this by helping the vulnerable and disadvantaged in our local communities by providing funding opportunities.
 In so doing it helps these local charities to continue their excellent work and make a difference to people’s lives.

 Swim Safe offers free outdoor swimming and water safety sessions for children aged between 7 and 14.
 Children learn how to keep safe when swimming outdoors and know what to do if they get into trouble.
 Swim Safe runs every summer at a beach, lakes and other inland locations across the UK.
 And the best thing about Swim Safe is that it is free to attend.
 Last year, over 7,000 children took part in Swim Safe sessions.
 It was so successful that this summer the programme was extended to 20 locations.

 Children get to enjoy a fun, structured swimming session at a choice of open water locations – and learn all about how to stay safe.
 Each 60-minute session is run by qualified swimming teachers, supported by a team of trained volunteers.